Why Choose 2B

 Yes it really works.
 2B has been tried and tested in some of New Zealand’s most bug-infested spots, as well as around the world.

 Chemical repellents used to be the only products that could give lasting protection and most contained DEET.
-This is a pretty strong chemical that should not be used for extended periods for health reasons, and will attack nylons and plastics like camera, sunglasses, gortex or fishing line.
-As a result many people (including us!) chose not to use and we certainly would never use it on our children.
+This is a pretty strong chemical that should not be used for extended periods for health reasons (most bottles say not for more than 30 days, so not all summer long).
+DEET can also attack nylons and plastics like camera, sunglasses, gortex or fishing line.
+As a result many people (including us!) chose not to use it, and we certainly would never use it on our children.
 There really is no need to use these old repellents now that Oil of Lemon Eucalyptus has been proven to give the same performance as the most effective chemical repellents.

 - Shake bottle before use